 Well, we need to define some standard tests to measure the requirements.
 Once each requirement is passed through these tests you can evaluate and freeze the functional requirements.

-Let’s take an example.
-You are working on a web based application.
-Requirement is as follows:
+Let’s take an Example.
+You are working on a web-based application.
+The requirement is as follows:

 “Web application should be able to serve the user queries as early as possible”